near/docs/docs/develop/contracts/sandbox.md

 sidebar_label: Test in Sandbox
 ---

-Once you've written some awesome contracts and performed a few unit tests the next step is to see how your contracts will behave on a real node. `near-sandbox` is the perfect solution for this as it includes all components of a live `testnet` node but runs locally on your machine.
+Once you've written some awesome contracts and performed a few unit tests the next step is to see how your contracts will behave on a real node.
+NEAR Sandbox is the perfect solution for this as it includes all components of a live `testnet` node but runs locally on your machine.
 Additionally, it provides features such as patching blockchain state on the fly and fast forwarding in time that makes certain tests easier.

 > Coming from Ethereum the typical workflow would be something like: